lulab/COME/README.md

 * `/path/to/bin_subfolder/COME_main.sh` is COME's main program script.

 * `/path/to/your/transcripts.gtf` is your input gtf file.
 The input gtf file should be as the description of ucsc's [gtf format] (http://genome.ucsc.edu/FAQ/FAQformat.html#format4).
+In summary, the first field should be chormosome in lower and abbreviate case (e.g., chr1, chrX); the third field should be exactly "exon"; the seventh field should be strand (i.e., + or -).
+The subsequent attribute list must begin with the two mandatory attributes: gene_id "value"; transcript_id "value".

 * `/path/to/your/output_folder/` is a folder that will be created (if the user didn't create it already) to save your output file "result.txt"